 Existing Business Mix

 Irvington is home to a tourism-based economy and its associated support industries.
 Residents depend largely on establishments in nearby Kilmarnock and White Stone for everyday goods and services.
 Figure 9 details the existing business mix of the towns of Irvington, White Stone, and Kilmarnock.
 Most businesses within this three-community “triangle” are concentrated in Kilmarnock and are in the Retail Trade sector.
 Figure 10 provides a detailed look at this sector and the types of retail establishments within each locality.
+It is worth noting that Irvington has 10 establishments paying a meals tax, indicating the high percentage of businesses that rely on visitors from outside the the town and area.

 Figure 9: Number of Establishments by Business Type, 2023